SarthakRana/Contact-Manager-App/README.md

 # Contact Manager Application

 This is contact manager application - a backend app that helps you store your contacts, create new ones and modify existing contacts.
-The project uses CRUD APIs to manage your contacts.
+The project uses CRUD (Create \ Read \ Update \ Delete) RestAPIs to manage your contacts.

 ```
 Please don't forget to ⭐ this repo if you found it helful.
 Means a lot!